wilkening-mark/NortheasternCTF2016/Documentation_Handoff.md

 The process for setting a new Master PIN requires access to the server.
 This is so no tenant can reset the Master PIN with just the widget.

 To set a new Master PIN:
-- Run `python change_master.py SETMASTER` from the server.
+- Run `python change_master.py` from the same directory as the server.
 - Follow the prompts to enter the current and new PINs.
 - You will receive `Master PIN changed.
 Please restart the server.` if the action was successful.